AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/ui/content-fragments/examples/console-image-generation-and-image-upload.md

 ---
 title: OpenAI image generation via a custom Content Fragment Console extension
-description: Learn how to generate digital image from natural language description using OpenAI or DALL-E 2 and uploads generated image to AEM using a custom Content Fragment Console extension.
+description: Learn how to generate digital image from natural language description using OpenAI or DALL·E 2 and uploads generated image to AEM using a custom Content Fragment Console extension.
 feature: Developer Tools, Content Fragments
 version: Cloud Service
 topic: Development